Last Updated on January 28, 2023 by Lori Geurin

 16/8 Diet Fasting Periods

-If you’re interested in trying the 16/8 diet, there are a few things you should keep in mind.
-First, it’s important to start slowly and gradually increase the amount of time you’re fasting.
-Additionally, make sure to drink plenty of water and consume healthy, nutritious meals.
-And finally, be sure to listen to your body – if you’re feeling tired or hungry, make sure to take a break!
+If you’re interested in trying the 16/8 diet, you should keep a few things in mind.
+First, it’s essential to start slowly and gradually increasing the fasting time.
+Additionally, drink plenty of water and eat healthy, nutritious meals.
+And finally, be sure to listen to your body – if you’re tired or hungry, make sure to take a break!

 Intermittent Eating for Weight Loss

 If you’re looking to drop pounds, the 16/8 diet can be a great way to help you achieve your goals.
-This type of time-restricted eating will help boost your metabolic functions and burn more fat.
+Time-restricted eating will help boost your metabolic functions and burn more fat.

 What should I eat during intermittent fasting to lose weight?

-It is important to make sure that you’re including healthy, nutritious meals during your 8-hour window.
+It is vital to ensure that you’re including healthy, nutritious meals during your 8-hour window.
 This means including plenty of lean protein, leafy greens, whole grains, healthy fats, and fibrous vegetables.

 Avoid processed foods, junk food, sugary drinks, and excessive amounts of alcohol.